chatwoot/docs/docs/product/channels/live-chat/integrations/gatsby.md

 title: "Integrate Chatwoot with Gatsby"
 ---

-Chatwoot has an official Gatsby plugin for integrating the widget on your websites
+If you have a website created on Gatsby, you can add a Chatwoot live chat widget to it and talk to your visitors in real-time.

+This can be done in 3 simple steps using Chatwoot’s Gatsby plugin.

+## 1. Add the Gatsby plugin to your project

-1. Add `gatsby-plugin-chatwoot` to your gatsby project.
+Add gatsby-plugin-chatwoot to your Gatsby project.

 ```shell
 npm install --save gatsby-plugin-chatwoot
 ```

-if you are using yarn, use
+If you are using yarn, use:

 ```shell
 yarn add gatsby-plugin-chatwoot
 ```

-2. Add the plguin to your gatsby config file
+## 2. Add the plguin to your Gatsby config file

 ```js
 // In your gatsby-config.js